April Soetarman

-April Soetarman is an architect, content strategist, and designer who creates public art, installations, interactive narratives, and "weird side projects".
+April Soetarman is an artist, architect, and designer who creates public art, installations, interactive narratives, and "weird side projects".
 She is originally from the Bay Area, California and is based in Brooklyn, New York for her work.
 She graduated from UC Berkeley in 2012 with a double major in Architecture and Music.

 Work

-Soetarman currently works in the arts and entertainment industry with Studio 07 the Experience Design and Environmental Graphics Design studio.
+Soetarman used to work at Studio 07 the Experience Design and Environmental Graphics Design studio.
 Here, she focuses on installation, curation, and storytelling as her prime topics to make art and technology for the built environment to exhibit designs that inform, persuade, delight, and inspire.
 She operates under the semi-anonymous moniker WeirdSideProjects.com which she describes as an experiment in code, text, street art, food, and feelings.
 She displays her work focused on creating moments of delight through tactical urban trouble-making, immersive installations, or online media.
 Her goal is to invoke memory and emotion through her art and has worked with firms across the United States on an extensive range of projects varying from exhibit design to large-scale public art and sound art installations to achieve this.
 She was a finalist in the 2021 Interaction Awards for her "The End of the Day" project.